iShares

 The new market regime is in action

 We are in a new regime characterised by greater macroeconomic and market volatility.
-The four decades of steady growth and inflation known as the Great Moderation are over, and we expect central banks to keep monetary policy tight to lean against structurally higher inflation.
+The four decades of steady growth and inflation known as the Great Moderation are over, and we expect central banks to be restricted in how much they can cut rates amid structurally ‘higher for longer’ inflation.

 Getting granular